FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-05-datapacks.md

 ### Activating the datapack

-1. Join your Minecraft server
+1. Join your Minecraft server.

 2. Open the chat window and type the following command
 > /datapack enable `filenamehere`